amoukdahan/Music-Box-Gift/README.md

 # Music-Box-Gift

+Parts:
+- Arduino Nano
+- DFPlayer
+- Soldering stuff

-I created a music box as a early birthday gift for my girlfriend, using components such as DFPlayer, and Arduino Nano.
-It plays her favorite songs randomly each time the lid is lifted.
-I just need to make it look prettier by covering up those wires.
+I built a music box that plays different songs each time the lid is lifted, and it's developed in C++.

 Final Product: